neerajnigam0809/neerajnigam0809/README.md

 # 💫 About Me:
-🔭 I'm currently persuing a BTech degree.
+🔭 I have completed my BTech in 2025 & am currently building myself.

 ## 🌐 Socials: